 Beacon is meant to honor the relationship between instructor and student, so students are encouraged to work with their mentors.
-But students may take the first step by asking their instructors about submitting, especially since not all instructors are familiar with Beacon.
+Students may take the first step by asking their instructors about submitting, especially since not all instructors are familiar with Beacon.

 Check with the faculty representatives for the Beacon Conference on your campus.
-They should be able to locate copies of past years' Beacon Conference proceedings for you to look at.
+They should be able to locate copies of past years' Beacon Conference proceedings for you.
 You can also view the electronic proceedings of the most recent conferences here or by clicking "Proceedings" on this website.

 Phone: (845) 430-5740

 Be a supporter.
-Let students and other faculty here and at other two-year colleges know about Beacon.
+Let students and faculty at your and other two-year colleges know about Beacon.
 Come to the one-day Beacon Conference in June, support the finalists, and hear some excellent papers.

 As a mentor, that depends on you and the students you work with, but most faculty and students report that the time spent is very rewarding.